top of page

 Her arrest sparked the year-long Montgomery bus boycott by Black residents.
 In November 1956, the U.S. Supreme Court declared segregation on public transportation unconstitutional.
 But, unable to work, Ms. Parks and her husband moved to Detroit.

 "God did away with all my fear," she wrote in 1995.
-"I am thankful to him every day that he gave me the strength not to move."
+"I am thankful to Him every day that He gave me the strength not to move."

 - END -